eranpeer/FakeIt/README.md

 ```

 #### Building and Running the Unit Tests with Visual Studio
-Open the tests/all_tests.vcxproj project file with Visual Studio 2013.
+Open the tests/all_tests.vcxproj project file with Visual Studio.
 Build and run the project and check the test results.

 ## Limitations
 * Currently only GCC, Clang and MSC++ are supported.